MichaelPesce/orphaned-wells-ui-server/README.md

 ### 2. Add credentials file

 In order to use Google Cloud's document AI features, you must have access to a valid project and processor.
 Additionally, to connect to a database, you must have a valid username and password.
-The backend assumes that you will have the proper credentials stored in a python file called **creds.py**, located in **< orphaned-wells-ui-path >/backend/app/internal/**
+The backend assumes that you will have the proper credentials stored in an environment file called **.env**, located in **< orphaned-wells-ui-server-path >/backend/app/internal/**

 **You must create that file and put it in that location, and the following variables must be stored in that file**:
     PROJECT_ID, LOCATION, PROCESSOR_ID, DB_USERNAME, DB_PASSWORD